pingcap/docs-cn/grafana-overview-dashboard.md

 # Key Metrics

-If you use TiDB Ansible or TiUP to deploy the TiDB cluster, the monitoring system (Prometheus & Grafana) is deployed at the same time.
+If you use TiUP to deploy the TiDB cluster, the monitoring system (Prometheus & Grafana) is deployed at the same time.
 For more information, see [TiDB Monitoring Framework Overview](/tidb-monitoring-framework.md).

 The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Disk Performance, and so on.
 A lot of metrics are there to help you diagnose.